 - Always check who the email sender is.
 If the email is supposedly coming from a bank, verify with your bank if the received message is legitimate.
 If from personal contacts, confirm if they sent the message.
 Do not rely solely on trust by virtue of relationship, as your friend or family member may be a victim of spammers as well.

 - Double check the content of the message.
 There are obvious factual errors or discrepancies that you can spot: a claim from a bank or a friend that they have received something from you.
 Try to go to your recently sent items to double check their claim.
 Spam messages can also use other social engineering lures to persuade users to open the message.

 - Refrain from clicking links in email.
 In general, clicking on links in email should be avoided.
 It is more safe to visit any site mentioned in email directly.
 If you have to click on a link in email, make sure your browser uses web reputation to check the link, or use free services such as Trend Micro Site Safety Center.

 - Ensure that programs and users of the computer use the lowest level of privileges necessary to complete a task.

 - Be aware of social engineering attacks to be safe.

 Configuration Best Practices

 - Some malwares arrive as email attachment of spam email messages that use social engineering method to lure users to open and execute it.
 You can refer to the article Filtering and blocking email attachments using Trend Micro's messaging products.

 - For ERS Advance service (IP reputation) users, make sure that this feature is enabled and QIL is at least set to level 2.
-You can refer to the article Setting the Quick Information List (QIL) Filtering Level for IP Reputation.
+You can refer to the article Setting the Quick IP List (QIL) Filtering Level for IP Reputation.

 - For IMSVA users and during an outbreak, we advise the clients to create a policy that would block executables and archive document and zip files which will be submitted to support for further analysis.
 You can refer to the articles Blocking emails with attached EXE files and Archive emails with a Word document or a zip file attached.